is0be1isme/is0be1isme.github-io/README.md

             }

             init() {

-                // Random radius between 20% and 50% of the screen width this.radius = (Math.random() * 300) + 150;
+                this.radius = (Math.random() * 300) + 150;

-                // Random position
                 this.x = Math.random() * width;
                 this.y = Math.random() * height;

-                // Random velocity (slow movement)
                 this.vx = (Math.random() - 0.5) * 1.5;
                 this.vy = (Math.random() - 0.5) * 1.5;

-                // Random color from palette
                 this.color = colors[Math.floor(Math.random() * colors.length)];
             }

             update() {
-                // Move
                 this.x += this.vx;
                 this.y += this.vy;

-                // Bounce off walls (with a buffer so they go slightly off screen) if (this.x < -100 || this.x > width + 100) this.vx *= -1;
+                if (this.x < -100 || this.x > width + 100) this.vx *= -1;
                 if (this.y < -100 || this.y > height + 100) this.vy *= -1;
             }

             draw() {
-                // Create a radial gradient
                 const gradient = ctx.createRadialGradient(
                     this.x, this.y, 0,
                     this.x, this.y, this.radius
                 );

-                // Inner color is the orb color, outer is transparent
-                // We use hex to RGB conversion or simple opacity for the fade gradient.addColorStop(0, this.color);
+                gradient.addColorStop(0, this.color);
                 gradient.addColorStop(1, 'rgba(0,0,0,0)');